 It’s gradually becoming clear that this change is permanent - the days of predictable, known risks are arguably in the past.
 The trading landscape is now more greatly affected by global events, which themselves are more unpredictable.
-Good news (such as the US election, for example) and bad news both encourage a larger swing in trading activity than they otherwise would have, placing pressure on both portfolios and infrastructure.
+Good news and bad news both encourage a larger swing in trading activity than they otherwise would have, placing pressure on both portfolios and infrastructure.
 There is also some evidence that, with increasing retail participation, Twitter is becoming a source of wild stock movement.
 This pressure is then compounded by a distributed workforce with varying levels of infrastructural security and stability.

 This unpredictability means that it’s less likely that pre-defined risk rules will be applicable to everything that happens - we just don’t know the effects that events will have on the market.
 Indeed, it may well be a question of who can react the quickest rather than the ability to see into the future, although the increasing use of alternative sources of data may well help divine the direction of the markets.

 The ability to react quickly - risk agility perhaps - hinges on the ability of risk management systems to translate the risk assessment into rules and criteria.
 When markets are, relatively speaking, predictable rules can be set and adjusted infrequently but in a constantly evolving landscape, rules and criteria need to be adjusted constantly and often on the fly.
 Adjustment usually involves sending a request to either internal or external tech teams that then have to code a solution, often taking an unreasonable amount of time, and this is not good enough for today’s fluctuating markets.
 Further, being able to integrate the alternative data sources mentioned above is not as straightforward a task as it first appears.
 Some risk management tools integrated into trading platforms do not offer this capability, neither do they offer the ability to dynamically change or create rules.

 Navigating turbulent waters